-Facebook to spend $1 billion to acquire InstagramAlex Wagner - Deputy Managing Editor, News Desk
+Facebook to spend $1 billion to acquire InstagramAlex Wagner - Editorial Director of News and Content

 Facebook CEO Mark Zuckerberg announced today on his Facebook page that his company has acquired Instagram, a popular photo-sharing service for iOS and Android.
 The deal will see Facebook pay a total of $1 billion in both cash and shares for Instagram.
 In his announcement of the deal, Zuckerberg explains that Facebook has always worked to offer the best photo-sharing experience possible, and that buying Instagram will help it to provide users with "the best experiences for sharing beautiful mobile photos."
 He also said that Instagram will be kept independent.
 Instagram CEO Kevin Systrom added that Instagram isn't going anywhere and that users will still be able to share photos to social networks other than Facebook.